christophercrouzet/rexo/doc/src/index.md

 Rexo
 ====

-Rexo is a neat unit testing framework for C and C++.
+Rexo is a neat single-file cross-platform unit testing framework for C/C++.

 It offers the same [xUnit][xunit]-like structure than most other unit testing frameworks but aims at providing a _truly_ polished API.